yuwen-lu/Misty/README.md

 ## Setup Environment Variables

-Since the backend functionality has been migrated to Next.js API routes, create a `.env.local` file under the `frontend/` directory with the following environment variables:
+Create a `.env.local` file in the root directory with the following environment variable:

 ```plaintext
 OPENAI_API_KEY=your_openai_api_key_here